 It's a fact that blacks were more likely than whites to be married before 1960.
-Even through demoralizing and harsh treatment, they suffered for many decades, black couples chose marriage and stayed married through thick and thin.
+Even through demoralizing and harsh treatment, they endured for many decades, black couples chose marriage and stayed married through thick and thin.
 Divorce was uncommon.
-This was when black love was at it's strongest.
-But what happened to change that statistic?
+This was when black love was at its strongest.

 Even though blacks had much less than their counterparts, this was a common sight before the 1960s

-The American Black family of yesteryear
+The black American family of yesteryear

 Daniel Patrick Moynihan

-In Brazil, the slave had many more rights than in the United States: he could legally marry, he could indeed have to, be baptized and become a member of the Catholic Church, his family could not be broken up for sale, and he had many days on which he could either rest or earn money to buy his freedom.
+This is because, in Brazil, the slave had many more rights than in the United States: he could legally marry, he could indeed have to, be baptized and become a member of the Catholic Church, his family could not be broken up for sale, and he had many days on which he could either rest or earn money to buy his freedom.
 The Government encouraged manumission, and the freedom of infants could often be purchased for a small sum at the baptismal font.
 In short: the Brazilian slave knew he was a man, and that he differed in degree, not in kind, from his master.

-"It is more difficult, however, for whites to perceive the effect that three centuries of exploitation have had on the fabric of Negro society itself.
+Moynihan went on to say; "It is more difficult, however, for whites to perceive the effect that three centuries of exploitation have had on the fabric of Negro society itself.
 Here the consequences of the historical injustices done to black Americans are silent and hidden from view.
 But here is where the actual injury has occurred, unless this damage is repaired, all the effort to end discrimination and poverty and injustice will come to little."

 "That the Negro American has survived at all is extraordinary—a lesser people might just have died out, as indeed others have … But it may not be supposed that the Negro American community has not paid a fearful price for the incredible mistreatment to which it has been subjected over the past three centuries."

-What did Daniel Moynihan say about the Jim Crow period.
+But wait, there's more!
+What did Moynihan say about the Jim Crow period?

 "After emancipation the Negro was given liberty, but not equality.
 Life remained hazardous and marginal.
-Of the greatest importance, the Negro male, particularly in the South, became an object of intense hostility, an attitude unquestionably based in some measure of fear.
+Of the greatest importance, the black male, particularly in the South, became an object of intense hostility, an attitude unquestionably based in some measure of fear.
 The Negro man who was most humiliated thereby; the male was more likely to use public facilities, which rapidly became segregated once the process began.
 Keeping the Negro "in his place" can be translated as keeping the Negro male in his place: the female was not a threat to anyone."

 : to make (a man) feel less masculine: to deprive (a man) of his male strength, role, etc.